pomsky-lang/pomsky/book/src/language-tour/character-classes.md

 covering 159 different scripts.
 Since we have a standard that makes it really easy to support different languages, there's no excuse for not use it.

-The character class `['a'-'z' 'A'-'Z']` only recognizes Latin characters.
+The character class <rulex>`['a'-'z' 'A'-'Z']` only recognizes Latin characters.
 What should we do instead?
 We should use a
 [Unicode category](https://en.wikipedia.org/wiki/Unicode_character_property#General_Category).
 In this case, `Letter` seems like an obvious candidate.
 Rulex makes it very easy to use Unicode
 categories: